PIFSC-Protected-Species-Division/cruise-maps-live/README.md

 folder and all the `compiled*.Rda` files from the ‘data’ folder (e.g., `compiledDetections_OES2303.Rda`).

-## Plot Examples
+## Plot Examples - HICEAS 2023

-As each survey leg completes we will share some example plots and gifs here!
+As each survey leg completes we will share some example plots here!

 ### Blank, pre-survey base map